mgyarmathy/jquery-responsive-TeamRaiser-tables/README.md

 });
 ```

-`labels` - labels for each of the four table columns
+`labels` - labels for each of the four table column headings

 `order` - ordering of columns